Considering a window replacement? Click here to learn about the benefits and drawbacks of vinyl replacement windows.

 They’re Not Indestructible

 While vinyl windows are very durable, they’re not as indestructible as metal.
 They’re not flammable in the same way that wood is, but vinyl windows can melt or warp when exposed to fire.
-Fortunately, this isn’t a problem for most people, as it’s not very common (or safe) to have any kind of fire near windows, but still may be something to consider when shopping for windows.
+Fortunately, this isn’t a problem for most people, as it’s not very common (or safe) to have any kind of fire near windows, but it may still be something to consider when shopping for windows.

 Overall, vinyl is a great choice if you’re considering a window replacement.
 Their energy efficiency, durability, weather resistance, and low maintenance requirements make them the ideal candidate for the vast majority of homeowners who are looking for replacement windows.